nduy/Deltamart-Internal-opened/Buyer-Template/README.md

-Executable script is "publish.py"<br/>
+Midnight build version, not yet test with real Pis Executable script is "publish.py"<br/>
 ======= ==API==IMPORTANT: <br/>
 Before running script, you must deploy an API in a server with PHP enabled.\